rsksmart/RSKIPs/IPs/RSKIP185.md

 ## Abstract

 The Bridge offers a protocol to convert R-BTC back in BTC.
 This functionality is known as a peg-out.
 To do this a user has to send R-BTC to the Bridge and it will start the operation.
+There is a minimum amount of R-BTCs established that the user has to peg-out at once.
+In the current protocol, if less than that amount is sent to the Bridge those funds are lost.

-This RSKIP proposes improvements in this protocol to refund users that send less than the minimum required amount and at the same time proposes to create events to easily known which operations were successful and which ones weren't.
+This RSKIP proposes improvements in the peg-out protocol that allow refunding users that send less than the minimum required amount.
+It also proposes the creation of new events to easily known which operations were successful and which ones weren't.

 ## Motivation

-As the platform gains traction this operation will be more common and users mistakes become more probable, therefore we consider important improve the protocol to avoid money loss.
+As the platform gains traction, this operation will be more common and users' mistakes become more probable.
+Therefore we consider it important to improve the protocol to avoid money losses.

 ## Specification

 ### Refund

-When a user sends R-BTC to the Bridge it must do it following two directives:
+Currently, when a user sends R-BTC to the Bridge it must do it following two directives:
 - send it from a EOA account
 - send above the minimum (0.008 R-BTC in mainnet)